gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

   };
 };

-extern kaleidoglyph::Kaleidoglyph Kaleidoglyph;
+extern kaleidoscope::Kaleidoscope Kaleidoscope;
 ```

-This would allow us to get rid of the ugly `KaleidoglyphPlugin` namespace.
+This would allow us to get rid of the ugly `KaleidoscopePlugin` namespace.
 Using namespaces in general would make a lot of code look much nicer.
 They are not a big thing in the Arduino world, as far as I see, but they are great tools for clarity.

 The above code demonstrates all the various ways to name things, and how they make it clearer what is what: